bcolyn/ajtest/README.md

 Usage
 --------------------

-Just *extend from AspectJWeavingTest*, or do the setup manually:
+Just __extend from AspectJWeavingTest__

+Alternatively, do the setup manually if you already have a base class:

 * add `@AspectJTest` annotation to the class